 Study site

-The main study site is located in Sunset Cove at the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
-The area has an extent of 0.07 km2, and it is created by tall rock formations on three sides, gently sloping and widening to the south.
+The pollinator interaction study site is located in Sunset Cove at the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
+The area has an extent of 0.07 km2.
 The diverse shrub and cactus community includes Larrea tridentata, Acamptopappus sphaerocephalus, Ambrosia salsola, Eriogonum fasciculatum, Cylindropuntia acanthacarpa, Cylindropuntia echinocarpa and Thamnosa montana.
 The most common flowering annuals present during the study period were Cryptantha sp, Phacelia fremontii, Eriophyllum wallacei, Gilia sp., Phacelia tanacetifolia, Malacothrix glabrata and Chaenactis fremontii (Braun pers. obs).
-The secondary study site is located approximate 2.7 km away and is a flat typical Larrea tridentata and Ambrosia dumosa shrubland (34°44'42.9"N 115°39'37.8"W).
+The plant facilitation? study site is located approximate 2.7 km away and is a flat typical Larrea tridentata and Ambrosia dumosa shrubland (34°44'42.9"N 115°39'37.8"W).

 Study species

 Creosote bush, Larrea tridentata (Zygophyllaceae), has been a dominant flowering shrub of the Southwestern United States for 25 000 years (Betancourt et al. 1990).
 It is able to maintain photosynthesis even under high temperatures and low water potentials (Barbour et al. 2007).
 This shrub species also primarily reproduces clonally leading to individuals that are exceptionally long lived.
 Clones that are over 1000 years old have been documented (Vasek 1980).
 The full pollinator guild contains 22 specialist pollinators and more than 80 generalists (Minckley et al. 1999).
 The associated pollinator guilds are highly variable over space, and most shrubs will only interact with 20% of their full guild (Cane et al. 2005).
 L. tridentata is one of the most reliable flowering plants in the Mojave because it has one of the lowest rainfall thresholds (12 mm) for blooming (Bowers and Dimmitt 1994).
 It produces copious nectar and pollen rich flowers (Simpson et al. 1977) and provides critical resources to pollinators in drought years.
 L. tridentata functions as a benefactor species for other desert perennials such as Opuntia leptocaulis (Yeaton 1978), Peniocereus striatus (Suzán et al. 1994), and facilitates native annuals (Schafer et al. 2012).
+Is it the shrub species with the most documented diversity of associated pollinators – if so – state – cool fact and important to this study.

 Phytometer species

 We used the desert dandelion Malacothrix glabrata (Asteraceae) as a phytometer to measure pollination services.
 M. glabrata is an abundant, native annual wildflower that commonly co-occurs with L. tridentata.
 The flowerheads are dense with yellow corollas and grow up to 40 cm tall (Morhardt and Morhardt, 2004).
-M. glabrata is insect-pollinated, including bees in the genera Nomadopsis (Rutowski and Alcock 1980) and Anthidium (Wainwright 1978) as well as short-winged flower beetles of the family Kateretidae (Cline and Audisio 2010).
+M. glabrata is insect-pollinated including bees in the genera Nomadopsis (Rutowski and Alcock 1980) and Anthidium (Wainwright 1978) as well as short-winged flower beetles of the family Kateretidae (Cline and Audisio 2010).
 Several of the 24 species of Malacothrix are self-compatible (Davis and Philbrick 1986), however the reproductive biology of M. glabrata has not been studied in detail.

 Study design